May 15th 2004

 Aces team.
 They were lethargic in losing to James Street Hot Shots 4 - 2.
 Indiana

-’s commitment and running in the midfield saw her named player of the match.
+Browns commitment and running in the midfield saw her named player

 Vincent Sheather and Matthew Bateson knocked in the goals.